 Additional shared customer facilities, including toilets and showers, can be found within Harbour House on the other side of Gloucester Docks, which is approximately 300 metres west of the site.
 The nearest pump-out and elsan facilities can be found at Llanthony Bridge, just outside of the main Gloucester Docks, infront of the Gloucestershire College main building.

-The pontoons are accessed through an unsecured pedestrian gate from the northeast end of Victoria Basin.
+The pontoons are accessed through a pedestrian gate from the northeast end of Victoria Basin.
+The gate is fitted with a combination key pad.
 The wooden pontoons have been covered with anti-slip boarding and the duct covers are painted with anti-slip paint.

 Access into the Victoria Basin area from Gloucester Docks is via a swing-bridge, which is user operated using a standard CRT key at the control panel.